 Let’s put it another way.
 The nature of the eyes, what is it?
 To see.
 The nature of ears is to hear.
 So lets say one day you wake up and open your eyes.
 You cannot see.
 You would be worried because your eyes aren’t working.

 And for our minds, as soon as we stop producing thoughts, it would lead us to death.

 Going back to the example of a chocolate.
 I get that thought, and suddenly, other thoughts start populating my mind.
 If I engage with the thought, I will start thinking.

 “I wish the chocolate that I had yesterday, lasted.
 I don’t have the time to get another chocolate today.
 Oh, now I’m sad I don’t have time to get the chocolate.”

 When we set aside time to do nothing but meditate, we notice this pattern of thoughts and thinking.
-And unbecomingly, you will always notice with these thoughts.
-And you get lose into thinking.
+And unbecomingly, you will always notice these thoughts.
+And you get lost in thinking.
 But, you don’t need to judge or get frustrated about it.